iamtushaar/HealthcareRCM_ADE_Project/README.md

    - Ensure raw data is stored in SQL Database.
    - Verify that data flows correctly through the Bronze, Silver, and Gold layers in Data Lake.

-4. **Star Schema Construction:**
+4. **Schema Construction:**
-   - Run Databricks jobs to generate the star schema for reporting, implementing SCD Type-1 for historical updates.
+   - Run Databricks jobs to generate the star schema for reporting, implementing SCD Type-2 for historical updates.

 5. **Optional Customizations:**
    - Modify workflows and notebooks as needed, including adding custom monitoring or error handling mechanisms.